20 Comments

 Expand full comment

-This is a good essay, and I largely agree with its conclusions.
-I do, however, contest a few of your points:
+This is a good essay, and I largely agree with many of its conclusions.
+I do, however, contest a few of your key points:

 1) Regarding “Over the longest time spans we have data for, the correlation between economic growth and increases in happiness is weak to nonexistent.”